Danilo-Mugnaini/Danilo-Mugnaini/README.md

 ## What I Do 🚀
 **Tech Whisperer**: I speak fluent Windows and Linux.
 Need help with your gadgets?

-**IT Infrastructure Guru**: From setting up IT infrastructures to ensuring everything runs like a well-oiled machine, I've got it covered.
+**IT Infrastructure**: From setting up IT infrastructures to ensuring everything runs like a well-oiled machine, I've got it covered.

-**Customer Service Ninja**: I excel in making tech talk less scary and more friendly.
+**Customer Service**: I excel in making tech talk less scary and more friendly.

 **Network Admin**: I manage networks with the precision of a tightrope walker.
 Routing, switching, and network security are my playgrounds.